campusdomar/PuMuKIT1/doc/UserGuide.md

 #### <a name="using">2.4.7.1.
 Using the “File Manager”</a>

-You can perform two actions directly from the "File Manager" create a folder or add a file.
+You can perform two actions directly from the "File Manager": create a folder or add a file.

-To create a folder, type the name you want to have that folder in the text box under "Create a dir" and click "Create".
+To create a folder, type the name you want that folder to have in the text box under "Create a dir" and click "Create".
 We can see that a new folder with that name appears.
-If we want to create a subfolder, we just have to click on the folder where you want to create to access it and once inside write the name and click "Create":
+If we want to create a subfolder, we just have to click on the folder where you want to create it to open it and once inside we write the subfolder’s name and click "Create":

 ![](images/image34.jpg)

 To add files, select the folder where you want this, pressing on it to access it.
 Then click on "Seleccionar archivo" and the computer file manager will open to select the file to upload.
-Once selected, click on "Add" and the file will be uploaded, it shown a miniature of the file at the end of the upload.
+Once selected, click on "Add" and the file will be uploaded, showing a miniature of the file at the end of the upload.

 ![](images/image35.jpg)

-To view the URL of the uploaded file, we just have to click on that file and we open it  in a new tab or browser window, and in the browser bar will have the URL of the file that will have a format like: _https://pumukit18.url.es/uploads//carpeta/archivo.jpg_
+To view the URL of the uploaded file, we just have to click on that file and we open it  in a new tab or browser window, and in the browser bar we will have the URL of the file, which will have a format like: _https://pumukit18.url.es/uploads//carpeta/archivo.jpg_

-To delete a file, we need only click on the delete icon shown under the thumbnail of the same.
+To delete a file, we only need to click on the delete icon shown under the thumbnail of the file.

 ### <a name="categ">2.4.8.
 Categories module inside the WebTV portal Design</a>

-It is a module that creates category navigation.
+It is a module that creates navigation categories.

 ![](images/image36.jpg)